 May the LORD our God be with us, as He was with our fathers; may He not leave us or forsake us.
 I Kings 8:57 NASB

-It is important to note that not only did Solomon ask God to hear them pray about their problems, but he asked God to hear their prayers of repentance.
-Solomon was blessed with great wisdom and understood that a right relationship with God was more important than his worldly problems.
+It is important to note that not only did Solomon ask God to hear them pray about their problems, but he asked God to listen to their prayers of repentance.
+Solomon was blessed with great wisdom and understood that a right relationship with God was more important than his problems.

-James teaches that God will come to us if we come to Him; however, He encourages us to be humble and sorrowful when we approach Him.
-We are told by Paul in the book of Romans that everyone has sinned against God, but He is just and will forgive us.
+James teaches that God will come to us if we seek Him; however, He encourages us to be humble and sorrowful when we approach Him.
+Paul tells us in the book of Romans that everyone has sinned against God, but He is fair and will forgive us.
 Once we have removed the sin that separates us, then we may make our request known.

-During the roughest times of our lives we draw closest to God.
-This could be the time of your life when you drop your anchor the deepest.
+During the roughest times of our lives, we draw closest to God.
+Let this be the time of your life when you drop your anchor the deepest.
 Praise him!
 Seek Him!
 Pray to Him!
 John Wesley said, “Prayer is where the action is.”

 © Copyright 2018 Ron Milburn